 An extensive variety of assistance programs and social services are offered by your local New York based Community Action Agency.
 The non-profit organizations can provide support for a short term crisis and also help people achieve longer term stability from job programs, case management and related services.
 Many agencies can refer the needy to local resources and public aid.
 Receive linkage to community resources, support services, and emergency aid for needs such as housing, food or health care.

-Each agency offers their own programs, workshops, and assistance programs.
+Each agency listed below offers their own programs, workshops, and assistance programs.
 Some examples of what tends to be offered in New York is below.
 Each organization is always committed to helping the poor, unemployed, and less fortunate.

 In a crisis, cash grants may be offered to New York families as part of the federal government Emergency Food and Shelter program.
 A matrix of resources are available to address housing, food and energy bills needs.
 It is always better to prevent homelessness and malnutrition if possible.
 Help is directed both to those currently homeless and toward eviction prevention services.